 This bio was prepared by our communications folks for PR background purposes.
 If you need additional information, please contact me.

 John H. Shannon is Professor of Legal Studies at the Stillman School of Business at Seton Hall University.
 Recognized as an excellent teacher, he is a leader in incorporating the use of information technology to enrich learning environments.
 He has served on the faculty of the Stillman School since 1982.
 His teaching and research interests focus on the intersection of law, business and technology.
-His particular emphasis is on the issues and challenges propelled by technology driven disruption and its impact on the established order in business, law, and society more generally.
-He is co-author of two text books, Products Liability: A Managerial Perspective and The Legal Environment of Business: A Managerial and Regulatory Perspective, and several articles examining issues related to the above areas.
+His particular emphasis is on the issues and challenges propelled by digital transformation and its impact on the established order in business, law, and society more generally.
+He is co-author of three text books, The Legal Environment of Business: A Managerial and Regulatory Perspective, Products Liability: A Managerial Perspective and Law, Business And Regulation, A Managerial Perspective, and several articles examining issues related to the above areas.

 Shannon was previously Vice President for University Affairs at Seton Hall University, concluding that four-year appointment in August 2001.
 In that capacity, Shannon led all phases of the University’s external relations, including alumni relations, development, corporate communications and government relations.
 This position was one of six that comprised the University’s Executive Cabinet, providing advice and support to the University’s president.
 He was responsible for the development of the Ever Forward Campaign for Seton Hall consisting of a $150M capital campaign and a unique institutional image and identity campaign.
 He also led the team that developed the crisis communications strategy during the tragic Boland Hall fire in 2000.